School of Dance

 DAN 5960r.
 Master's Comprehensive Examination (0).
 (P/F grade only.)

 DAN 5970r.
 MFA Creative Project Defense (0).
 (P/F grade only.)
 This zero-credit hour course is intended for MFA candidates in the last semester of the program.
 Students meet with their creative project committee to deliver an oral defense of their Creative Project and present an analysis of the creative process and a self-examination of the culminating project.
 May be repeated two times.
-May be repeated withing the same semester.
+May be repeated within the same semester.

 DAN 5971r.
 MA Capstone (3).
 This course facilitates MA students' progress in their final semester as they work toward completing a culminating capstone project as outlined in their research proposals defended the previous semester.
 Students work closely with the Committee Chair to fulfill independent research objectives.
 Capstone projects in both MA American Dance Studies and Studio and Related Studies may entail a wide variety of creative and scholarly activities tailored toward student interests, but they must include a public sharing of the project, a reflection and synthesis paper, and a defense of the research findings in a final meeting with the committee.